Announcing Rootstock Cloud ERP Basics

 As this learning process continues, young workers will change their perceptions and seek out careers in the manufacturing industry.

-In the spirit of Manufacturing Day, Rootstock has launched a Cloud ERP Learning Center for those new to ERP or those who want to brush up on the latest generation of ERP.
+In the spirit of Manufacturing Day, Rootstock has launched Cloud ERP Basics, a place for those new to ERP or those who want to brush up on the latest generation of ERP.
 You can learn everything from the basic principles of ERP, how the underlying technology of ERP has changed and the important role of ERP in a modern manufacturing organization.
 This is Rootstock’s small contribution to Manufacturing Day.

 About Manufacturing Day